|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Nuclear fission in water cooled reactors produces radioactive waste products that, absent fuel recycling, take hunderds of thousands of years to naturally decay.
 Safe long term storage of spent fission fuel requires dedicated vaults in stable hard rock mountains where there is certainty regarding long term exclusion of ground water.
 The amount of fission product nuclear waste and the waste toxicity lifetime can be reduced over 1000 fold by fission product extraction and fuel recycling.
-However, it is imperative to prevent diversion of fissionable material from fuel reprocessing into production of nuclear weapons.

-CANDU nuclear reactors are attractive because they can operate with used fuel from light water nuclear reactors, thus reducing the contained potential energy in spent nuclear reactor fuel.
+CANDU nuclear reactors are attractive because they can operate with used fuel from light water nuclear reactors, thus reducing the contained potential energy in spent light water reactor fuel.
 The spent CANDU fuel can then be converted into fuel for liquid sodium cooled fast neutron reactors.
 The fast neutron reactor fuel can be repeatedly recycled to consume all of the available U-238 and the long lived transuranium actinides.

 A major advantage of fission power over fusion power is that the parasitic power needed to operate a fission power plant is much less than the corresponding parasitic power needed to operate a fusion reactor with the same net electricity output.
 The lower parasitic electrical consumption of a fission power plant as compared to a fusion power plant substantially reduces both the capital cost and the cooling requirement per kWh of net plant electricity output.